 1: Guided Meditation For Motivation

-Definitely, the easiest way to go is to use a guided-meditation for success.
+Definitely the easiest way to go is to use a guided-meditation for motivation and energy.
 Above is one of my favourite videos for this.

 One of the most essential elements of self-motivation is self-love .
 You need to feel compassionate and loving towards yourself so that you naturally want to make life better for yourself.
 If you feel negative about yourself, that negativity will continually sap away at your motivation.

 One of the oldest tricks in the book when it comes to motivation is visualizing your success.
-Tony Robbins states that you need to be able to visualize your success if you are to achieve.
+Tony Robbins states that you need to be able to visualize your success if you are to achieve it.
 You can do this by meditating and imagining yourself succeeding.
 However, there is an important note, because it is vital that you also bear in mind the barriers keeping you from success.
 Scientific studies show that when we visualize that we have already achieved the success we actually get demotivated because the mind thinks we have already achieved our goal.
 Therefore, visualize yourself working through your obstacles on the pathway to success.
 It is imperative to visualize the hard work and to be aware of the obstacles.
 This is why we deliberately acknowledge obstacles in the motivation meditation script we did above.

 4: Silence your mind to find your life’s purpose